 If the timing belt requires replacing, our mechanics will:

 - Remove accessories to gain access to the timing belt covers

 - Remove and clean the covers, remove the timing belt, tensioner and idler pulleys

-- Inspect and replace the water pump (if required)
+- Inspect and replace the water pump (if required, additional costs may apply)